nephio-project/docs/install-guide/byoc.md

 environment variable.

 As part of all installations, you will create or utilize an existing Kubernetes management cluster.
-The management cluster must have Internet access, and must be a non-EOL Kubernetes version.
+The management cluster must have internet access, and must be a non-EOL Kubernetes version.
 Additionally:
  - Your default `kubectl` context should point to the cluster
  - You will need cluster administrator privileges (in particular you will need